rafatieppo/lucycashflow/README.md

 Why an app to financial management?

-Organize financial book is a good way to improve lives.
-Now days there are several on line sheets, apps for mobile, etc. However, once you data is in the internet, probably always it will be.
+Organize financial book is a good way to improve life.
+Now days there are several on line sheets, apps for mobile, etc. However, once your data is on the internet, probably always it will be.

 Thinking in privacy, `lucyCashflow` was created.
 It's a quite simple app to run in your own personal machine.
 The functions are store, categorize, and report money inputs and outputs.
 Intending to simplify the use, some categories and sub-categories were assigned (the categories are in Portuguese, Sorry!):

+p.s.
+This project it is only for study proposal.
+Feel free to use it, but please do not open issues.
+I do not intend to answer any questions.

 ## How it works